flowcontrol12/docu/docs/03-Installation guide.md

 To perform a successful installation, please **follow the steps below**:

-1. Log in to VMWare ESXi.
+1. Log in to VMware ESXi.

 ![image-20220803150226858](assets_03-Installation%20guide/image-20220803150226858.png)